-camouflage bait in longline fisheries, and thereby reduce seabird captures (Pierre et al. 2013, Cocking et al. 2008).
+with other bait characteristics.
+Deploying blue-dyed bait is intended to camouflage bait in longline fisheries, and thereby reduce seabird captures (Cocking et al. 2008, Pierre et al. 2013).
 Suggested revisions to the MPI draft July 2014 Snood and Bait Log include adding extra columns such that the snood-by-snood deployment of lightsticks and dyed bait can be recorded.
 A box could also be added on the form to record the colour of dyed baits.
 Collecting additional details on weight deployment is also recommended (Figure 15).

 Draft forms recording the dimensions of surface and bottom longline gear were produced by MPI in July 2014 (Figure 16, Figure 17).
 Given the differences between surface and bottom longline gear, developing two gear forms, one for each type of longline, is warranted.
 The MPI draft July 2014 surface longline form (Figure 16) provides a partial description of the components of surface longline gear that are relevant to protected species interactions.
 Streamlining data collection on the longline gear forms and the Setting Logs is recommended.
-For example, line setting height seems more appropriately located on the Setting Logs.
+For example, line-setting height seems more appropriately located on the Setting Logs.
 Also, revised forms should encompass only the gear components appropriate to the respective longline method.
-(For example, removing the reference to integrated weight gear on the MPI draft July Surface Longline Gear Form is recommended).
+(For example, removing the reference to integrated-weight gear on the MPI draft July Surface Longline Gear Form is recommended).
 Proposed revised forms are attached at Figure 18 and Figure 19.

 In the past, observers deployed in longline fisheries were tasked with completing a CSP Longline Fisheries form (Table 2).
 This form documented data elements including vessel and gear information, described the fishing operation, summarised protected species bycatch and factors that may have contributed to it (e.g., fish waste discharge) and listed specimens retained for onshore analysis.
-With the revised longline forms being considered by MPI with DOC, issuing the CSP Longline Fisheries form to observers is no longer necessary.
+With the revised longline forms being considered by MPI and DOC, issuing the CSP Longline Fisheries form to observers is no longer necessary.